Mariners vs. Braves Player Props Betting Odds

 Olson Stats

-- Matt Olson has 39 hits with eight doubles, a triple, 12 home runs, 33 walks and 32 RBI.
+- Matt Olson has recorded 41 hits with nine doubles, a triple, 13 home runs and 33 walks.
+He has driven in 34 runs.

 Olson Recent Games